The global popularity of online shopping can be summarised in a single word: convenience.

 With so much to commend it, it should come as no surprise to learn that retail eCommerce sales increased from $1.36 billion in 2014 to $4.2 billion in 2020.
 Nevertheless, the online shopping experience differs wildly depending on the site.

-This gives rise to several common problems that customers experience every single day.
-And, in this article, we list five of the most significant.
+There are several common problems that customers experience every single day.
+In this article, we list five of the most significant.

 What are the biggest pain points for online shoppers?